backube/volsync/docs/usage/volume-populator/index.rst

     enabled by default as of v1.24.

-When replicating or restoring a PVC via a ReplicationDestination using a VolumeSnapshot, the end result is a VolumeSnapshot that contains the latestImage from the last successful syncrhonization.
+When replicating or restoring a PVC via a ReplicationDestination using a VolumeSnapshot, the end result is a VolumeSnapshot that contains the latestImage from the last successful synchronization.
 Previously to create a PVC with the synchronized data, you needed to create a PVC with a dataSourceRef that points to the VolumeSnapshot created by the ReplicationDestination.
 The VolSync volume populator means you can instead point the dataSourceRef of a PVC to the VolSync